Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

+To get a physically sensible sigma model in presence of a multi-valued potential $W$ in \eqref{su2pot}, we need $y^*W$ to be a regular holomorphic function on ${\rm D}$.

-Namely, maps from ${\rm D}$ to $Y$ and to $Y^0$ are related by $y^0=\pi \circ y$, corresponding to forgetting the coordinates of the blowup, while the function $f$ defining the divisor $F^0$ on $Y_0$ pulls back to $ f_Y =f \circ \pi$ on $Y$.
-A holomorphic map to $Y$ avoids the deleted set.
-Consequently, the fact that $y^*f_Y:{\rm D} \rightarrow {\mathbb C}$ has neither zeros nor poles on ${\rm D}$ means that $y_0^*f = f \circ y_0$ has them neither, because \beq f \circ y_0 = f\circ \pi \circ y = f_Y \circ y. \eeq As we will show in section \ref{s_local}, $W^0$ pulls back to a regular function on ${\rm D}$ and the holomorphic map to $Y_0$ comes from a holomorphic map to $Y$, provided every order one branch point of the projection of $S$ to ${\rm D}$ maps to a puncture on ${\cal A}$ with multiplicity $1$, and every node with multiplicity $2$.
-The fact that we can phrase the condition entirely in terms of surfaces $S\subset {\rm D}\times {\cal A}$ makes it manifest that detailed aspects of the blowup $Y =\pi^*(Y_0\backslash F^0)$ do not enter the problem.
-It is also an illustration of the usefulness of the cylindrical formulation of the theory (a related recent application of the approach is \cite{MSmith}).
+As we will show in section \ref{s_local}, $W^0$ pulls back to a regular function on ${\rm D}$ provided every order one branch point of the projection of $S$ to ${\rm D}$ maps to a puncture on ${\cal A}$ with multiplicity $1$, and every node with multiplicity $2$.
+The fact that we can phrase the condition entirely in terms of surfaces $S\subset {\rm D}\times {\cal A}$ is an illustration of the usefulness of the cylindrical formulation of the theory (a related recent application of the approach is \cite{MSmith}).
+For maps $y:{\rm D}\rightarrow Y$ where $\partial D$ maps to branes in $Y$ equipped with non-trivial local systems (this does not include the $I_{\cal U}$ branes which come equipped with trivial modules for ${\cal B}_{\infty}$ being mirror to branes supported on the core $X$), additional maps may contribute.

 Maslov index of the map $y: {\rm D} \rightarrow Y$ is defined in \eqref{indx1} to be

 where ${\varphi}$ the phase of the holomorphic form $\Omega$ on $Y$, and $y^*d\varphi$ is the pullback by the map to $Y$.
 Take a map $y$ interpolating from ${\cal P}'$ to ${\cal P}$.
 The Maslov index of the map is also the difference of Maslov, or fermion numbers of ${\cal P}$ and ${\cal P}'$ as in \eqref{indx2}.
 For us, this breaks up into contributions of vertices \beq (y) = M({\cal P})- M({\cal P}') = \sum_{\alpha=1}^d M(p_{\alpha}) - \sum_{\alpha=1}^d M(p'_{\alpha}), \eeq where for a point $p \in L_{\alpha}\cap L_{\beta}'$, \beq M(p) = {\theta(p)|_{L_{\alpha}} - \theta(p)|_{L_{\beta}'} + \alpha \over \pi}, \eeq and where $\alpha \in [0, \pi)$ is the angle at which $L_{\alpha}$ and $L_{\beta}'$ meet at $p$ counted counterclockwise from $TL_{\alpha}$ to $TL_{\beta}'$.
 This is the same formula as in \eqref{ML} since $\Omega$ in \eqref{oo} coincides with the top holomorphic form on the Cartesian product of $d$ copies of ${\cal A}$.